 Objective evidence of impairment on debt securities involves an assessment of the issuer's ability to meet current and future contractual interest and principal payments.
 In determining whether debt securities have objective evidence of impairment, we employ a screening process.
 The process identifies securities in an unrealized loss position, with particular attention paid to those securities whose fair value to amortized cost percentages have been less than 80% for an extended period of time.
 Discrete credit events, such as a ratings downgrade, are also used to identify securities that may have objective evidence of impairment.
-The securities identified are then evaluated based on issuer-specific facts and circumstances, including an evaluation of the issuer's financial condition and prospects for economic recovery, evidence of difficulty being experienced by the issuer's parent or affiliate, and management's assessment of the outlook for the issuer's industry sector.
+The securities identified are then evaluated based on issuer-specific facts and circumstances, including an evaluation of the issuer's parent or affiliate, and management's assessment of the outlook for the issuer's industry sector.